omegat-org/plugin-skeleton/README.md

 ## Test report

 You will find a test results report at `build/reports/` and can show it with your favorite web browser.

+## Github actions

+There is an example script to use Github Actions for CI/CD.

 ## Installation